cisagov/manage.get.gov/docs/developer/README.md

 ## Adding to CODEOWNERS (optional)

-The CODEOWNERS file set the tagged individuals as default PR reviewers on any commit regarding the content specify. "*" indicates a user will be added as PR reviewer for all files in the repo, while "subfolder/*" indicates a particular folder for which a user(s) will be added as default PR reviewer.
+The CODEOWNERS file sets the tagged individuals as default PR reviewers on any commit regarding the content specified.
+An asterisk indicates a user will be added as PR reviewer for all files in the repo, while "subfolder/*" indicates a particular folder for which a user(s) will be added as default PR reviewer.
 To add yourself as code owner for all files:

 1. Go to .github\CODEOWNERS
 2. where you see "* @abroddrick" add a space followed by your github tag.
 For instance if your github username was @NewGithubUsername you would do the following: